Budget-Friendly Mediterranean Diet Plan

 Lunch often includes leftovers or simple meals built around beans and vegetables.

-• lentil soup with bread
+• Lentil soup with bread

-• chickpea salad with olive oil and lemon
+• Chickpea salad with olive oil and lemon

-• leftover dinner meals
+• Leftover dinner meals

 Dinner ideas